vvarl0cks/FossilFund-dApp/README.md

 ## Acknowledgements

-- The SUI network for providing a robust blockchain platform.
+- The SUI network provides a robust blockchain platform.
-- The researchers and scientists dedicated to advancing de-extinction technology.
+- The researchers and scientists are dedicated to advancing de-extinction technology.
 - The FossilFund community for their support and belief in our mission.

 ---

-*Note: This is a nascent project and details regarding token acquisition, platform access, and specific research projects will be announced through official channels.
+*Note: This is a nascent project, and details regarding token acquisition, platform access, and specific research projects will be announced through official channels.
 Stay tuned for updates!*